jakubknejzlik/js-core-data/README.md

 ==============

 CoreData is very powerful framework created by Apple for working with data.
 This module is heavily inspired by it's principles and simplifies usage by helper methods.
-Providing easy interface for defining data model, working with entities and persisting data to persistent store (MySQL and SQLite are currently supported).
+Providing easy interface for defining data model, working with entities and persisting data to persistent store.

+Currently supported persistent stores: MySQL, PostgreSQL, SQLite

 # Important

 Although this library is used in few projects, it's still considered as *beta*!

-# Context

-When you create/update/access/delete data you always use context.
-Every time you create or fetch some object (entity instance) it's stored in context.
-Every updated attribute or relationship is stored in memory.
-After everything is ready, you just save the context.

-The *best* thing about the context is that all changes are stored in memory until you save them into persistent store in ***one transaction***.

 # Example